Skip to main content

 As is often the way with development, you spend time on something, refining it and improving it, and then the result is just the same as the quick-and-dirty get-something-working code.

-But now I've got an interrupt service routine and I'm configuring interrupt mode 1.
-The routine is called by the 6850 generating an IRQ when there's a new MIDI byte ready and it buffers it in a circular buffer.
+But now we've got an interrupt service routine and we're configuring interrupt mode 1.
+When there's a new MIDI byte ready on the 6850, it generates an IRQ which we're responding to and queueing the data in a circular buffer.

-The interrupt and buffering means that the main program can take its time doing whatever it needs to do and call the MIDI task when it's convenient.
+The interrupt and buffering means that the main program can do whatever it needs to do and call the MIDI task when it's convenient.
 No bytes will be dropped.

 I'd like to make this same framework available in C, which I favour these days, but one of the reasons for getting this working in assembly first is that I checked out how to configure interrupts when using z88dk and that looked scary.
 OK, maybe not too scary but that's an additional challenge that I hadn't bargained on.